Doctor SpinThe PR BlogPersuasion & InfluencePersuasion Definition, Meaning, and Ethics

 • Personalisation.
 By putting consumers’ names on their products, Coca-Cola made them feel unique and recognised, fostering a solid emotional connection with the brand.

 • Bandwagon effect.
-The campaign generated buzz on social media, with consumers sharing pictures of their personalised Coke bottles and cans, thereby amplifying the reach and impact of the campaign.
+The campaign generated buzz on social media, with consumers sharing pictures of their personalised Coke bottles and cans, thereby amplifying its reach and impact.

 Persuasion and Professional Integrity